 Carlingford Lough has been one of the most improved staying chasers in training and the former Galway Plate winner will be eager to book his place in the Gold Cup and a smart run here would put him in what is a wide open picture so far.

-Foxrock was a fine winner last time out in handicap company, but this will be a lot tougher, whilst the likes of Shutthefrontdoor and First Lieutenant could take their place in what is one of the highlights of the Irish National Hunt calendar on February 8.
+Foxrock was a fine winner last time out in handicap company, but this will be a lot tougher, whilst First Lieutenant is set to take his place in what is one of the highlights of the Irish National Hunt calendar on Sunday.

 Open an account with Paddy Power where you can get £250 worth of Free Bets.